Find Affordable College Courses

 $56,010 Average Tuition & Fees

-Princeton University ranked #6 on this year’s Best Value Mechanical Engineering Schools in New Jersey list.
-Princeton is a moderately-sized private not-for-profit school located in the city of Princeton.
+Princeton University came in at #6 in this year’s edition of the Best Value Mechanical Engineering Schools in New Jersey ranking.
+Princeton is a moderately-sized private not-for-profit school located in the small city of Princeton.

 The average tuition and fees for an in-state undergraduate at Princeton are $56,010 a year.

-Princeton not only placed well in our value ranking, but it is also #1 on our Best Mechanical Engineering Schools in New Jersey list.
+Princeton did well in our overall quality rankings, too.
+It placed #1 on our Best Mechanical Engineering Schools in New Jersey list.

 Best Value Mechanical Engineering Colleges in the Middle Atlantic Region

-Explore all the Best Value Mechanical Engineering Schools in the Middle Atlantic Area or other specific states within that region.
+Explore all the Best Value Mechanical Engineering Colleges in the Middle Atlantic Area or other specific states within that region.

 State Degrees Awarded